 As some foundations can feel too heavy on the skin and can melt easily, a pressed powder or a compact with a matte finish can be used with a concealer in summers.
-With the properties of a setting powder and a decent coverage, these compacts give best of both the worlds, hence, being a quick-fix makeup for those impromptu wine parties.
+With the properties of a setting powder and decent coverage, these compacts give the best of both the worlds, hence, being a quick-fix makeup for those impromptu wine parties.

 - Liquid Lipstick